your favorite Rush album?

 Moving Pictures, hands down.
 They peaked with that album and everything before and since is just weak by comparison.

-In 1861 as the Confederate forces were about to fire on Fort Sumter, the blue and gray had infinitely more in common than the blue and red today.
-What fellowship can "the truth shall set you free" ever have with "there is no truth, only points of view", or "what is truth?"
+In 1861 as Confederate forces were about to fire on Fort Sumter, the Blue and Gray had far more in common than the blue and red today.
+What fellowship can "the truth shall set you free" ever have with "what is truth"?
+Barring a major epidemic or nuclear attack to explode the postmodern myth that the reality outside our heads depends for its very existence on what we think of it, secession is coming...

 huh, can't post about actual gear, but this one goes through...